 (Adds company news item, updates futures)

-Nov 23 (Reuters) - Britain's FTSE 100 index is seen opening 34 to 41 points higher, or as much as 0.6 percent, on Wednesday, according to financial bookmakers, with futures up 0.46 percent ahead of the cash market open.
+Nov 29 (Reuters) - Britain's FTSE 100 index is seen opening almost flat on Tuesday, according to financial bookmakers, with futures down 0.04 percent ahead of the cash market open.

 * For more on the factors affecting European stocks, please click on: cpurl://apps.cp./cms/?pageId=livemarkets

 > Financial Times

 > Other business headlines Multimedia versions of Reuters Top News are now available for: * 3000 Xtra : visit http://topnews.session.rservices.com * For Top News : http://topnews.reuters.com (Reporting by Pranav Kiran in Bengaluru; Editing by Sunil Nair)